Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Introduction

 An alternative to the spherical scenario is to invoke an optically thick accretion disk \citep{Inayoshi2025CBD,Liu2025} as an interpretation for LRDs, in which the spectral energy distribution (SED) is obtained by integrating the thermal emission from individual disk annuli over a prescribed radial profile.
 The difficulty with this scenario is that, for a standard disk powered by accretion, $T_{\rm eff} \propto R^{-3/4}$ \citep{SS1973}, and the spectral shape of the disk will be governed by the effective temperature at the inner boundary $R_{\rm in}$.
 Reproducing the observed red optical continuum therefore requires imposing an inner truncation radius such that $T_{\rm eff}\sim 5000$K, an assumption that lacks a clear physical justification from first principles.

 The ``inner cutoff" issue may be alleviated for extended self-gravitating disks outside the standard AGN disk's self-gravitating radius $R_{\rm sg}$, beyond which embedded stellar-objects formed from gravitational instability (GI) may replace accretion to power the disk emission and regulate the Toomre parameter $Q(R> R_{\rm sg})\sim 1$ \citep{Sirko2003,GoodmanTan2004, Thompson2005,Gilbaum2022,ChenLin2024,Zhou2024, Epstein-Martin2024}.
-For these disk regions, $T_{\rm eff}$ profiles can be flatter than $R^{-1/2}$ and even invert, causing the SED peak to be determined by the effective temperature at the \textit{outer cutoff} $R_{\rm out}$ \footnote{See also \citet{Zwick2025} where a self-gravitating disk around a supermassive star is proposed to explain the optical continuum of LRDs, although they did not explicitly model the radial profile of the disk.}.
+For these disk regions, $T_{\rm eff}$ profiles can be flatter than $R^{-1/2}$ and even invert, causing the SED peak to be determined by the effective temperature at the \textit{outer cutoff} $R_{\rm out}$.

-This may appear to generate another issue of fine-tuning---if $R_{\rm out}$ were allowed to extend to arbitrarily large radii, the corresponding ``dominant" $T_{\rm eff}$ could decline accordingly, shifting the SED peak into the far-infrared and making the spectrum too red to match those of LRDs.
+This may appear to generate another issue of fine-tuning: if $R_{\rm out}$ were allowed to extend to arbitrarily large radii, the corresponding ``dominant" $T_{\rm eff}$ could decline accordingly, shifting the SED peak into the far-infrared and making the spectrum too red to match those of LRDs.
 Indeed, \citet{Zhang2025} apply a constant accretion rate, self-gravitating disk model from \citet{Sirko2003} to fit LRD spectra and find that $T_{\rm eff} (R_{\rm out}) \sim 4500$K constrains $R_{\rm out}$ to be no more than a factor of a few larger than $R_{\rm sg}$, which also lacks a physical explanation.

 In this work, we argue that $T_{\rm eff}(R_{\rm out})$ is not freely adjustable.
 Once $R_{\rm out}$ is defined as the outer edge of the optically thick portion of the disk capable of producing thermalized emission, the effective temperature there is set by the transition to an optically thin regime.
 Beyond this radius, the emission from the disk will resemble stellar populations.
 As long as the opacity is dust-free, consistent with the observed lack of FIR emission, the resulting $T_{\rm eff}$ dominating the thermalized emission is constrained to a nearly universal value.
 This universality intrinsically arises from the characteristic shape of the $\rm H^-$ opacity and can therefore be viewed as the disk analog of the Hayashi limit, directly paralleling the mechanism generating universal $T_{\rm eff}$ in spherical envelope models of LRDs.